Hnfull/Intensio-Obfuscator/README.md

 - Intensio-Obfsucator tool takes a python source code and transform it into an obfuscated python code
   - **Replace** all names of `variables/classes/functions/files-name` to random strings with length defined then all `chars` to their hexadecimal value
   - **Delete** all `comments`, all `spaces lines`
-  - **Padding** random `scripts` with an always differents values
+  - **Padding** random `snippets code/functions/classes` with an always differents values

 ## What purpose ?
 - Provides a high level obfuscation layer to prevent or delay the reading and understanding of your python program

 ## Level of obfuscation
-- Weak obfuscation, can be used with other types of obfuscation
+- Weak obfuscation if used alone, can be used with other types of obfuscation

 ## Requirements
 - Python >= 3.5